hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 # Lava Lamp

-In the past week, three separate, high-profile art critics used this term to describe AI artworks, [Ben Davis](https://news.artnet.com/art-world/refik-anadol-unsupervised-moma-2242329), [Jerry Saltz](https://www.vulture.com/article/jerry-saltz-moma-refik-anadol-unsupervised.html) in regard to a specific work, and [Adam Gopnik](https://www.newyorker.com/culture/cultural-comment/what-can-ai-art-teach-us-about-the-real-thing) on AI art in general.
+In the past week, two high-profile art critics called an AI artworks a "lava lamp," ([Ben Davis](https://news.artnet.com/art-world/refik-anadol-unsupervised-moma-2242329), [Jerry Saltz](https://www.vulture.com/article/jerry-saltz-moma-refik-anadol-unsupervised.html)), and [a third used the term for AI art in general](https://www.newyorker.com/culture/cultural-comment/what-can-ai-art-teach-us-about-the-real-thing).

 **How It's Useful**: Illustrates how something can be visually dazzling but otherwise hollow of meaning or significance.